-Take a look: Below is a drip campaign example from Tory Moore, a sales development rep at Kapost.
-Notice how Tory’s emails hit major pain points for his target persona, and they also build trust by providing useful content that is directly applicable in my day-to-day role.
+Take a look: Below is an example from a past email drip campaign by Kapost.
+Notice how the emails hit major pain points for their target persona, and they also build trust by providing useful content that is directly applicable in my day-to-day role.

 6. Contently Uses Drip Emails To Drive Retention

 When someone gives you something or does something nice for you, there’s a good chance that you’re going to feel obliged to return the favor.
 This innate desire to even the scales is known as the reciprocity effect, and it can have a profound impact on customer loyalty, advocacy, and retention.